 What really shines through is the sauce.
-The lemongrass sauce for fish is made from scratch with a curry paste first pounded in a mortar and pestle and then being pan fried with broth and other sauces to make the glaze for the fish.
+The lemongrass sauce for this Thai fried fish is made from scratch with a curry paste first pounded in a mortar and pestle and then being pan fried with broth and other sauces to make the glaze for the fish.

 - For the fish:

 - 1 piece sea bass fillet 8 ounces

 - 2 tablespoon flour cornstarch for gluten free version

 - 1 inch piece of lemongrass finely sliced

 - 2 pieces coriander root omit if can't find

 - 1/2 teaspoon white pepper powder substitute black pepper powder